dannieRope/Market_Basket_Analysis-/README.md

 -INSIGHTS

 1. Meat exhibits the highest lift value with vegetables, registering a lift value of 1.01.
 This indicates a robust relationship between meat and vegetables, suggesting that a significant portion of customers purchasing meat also tend to buy vegetables.

-11
+Find the excel workbook for this analyis [here]()

 # CONCLUSION